 Before you join in the SO Club and pay the club fees, make sure you go through and complete the following:

 • The club WILL NOT help students find a team, force students onto a team, or recommend teams to join.
-This is all strictly student responsibility.
-The SO club will only accept at most 6 teams.
-When we get to 6 teams, registration will close.
+This is all strictly student/head coach responsibility.
+The SO club will only accept at most 2 teams out of which one team from last year continues.

-2022-23 school year Science Olympiad Club Registration will open online on September 6th, 2022, midnight, and close on October 11th, 2022.
+2023-24 school year Science Olympiad Club Registration will open online on September 18th, 2023, 12 PM, and close on September 29th, 2023.
 If you would like to join the Science Olympiad Club, please fill out the club registration form in this time.
 We will not accept any new club attendees after this registration time closes.

 Club Fees

-• The club registration fee is $50 per student for the entire 2022-23 school year.
+• The club registration fee is $75 per student + 2.2%(processing fee) for the entire 2023-24 school year.
 If this club fee is unable to cover the club registration and operational fees, then more fees may be collected later.
-This club fee is nonrefundable.
+This club fee is nonrefundable whether or not your child makes a team.

 • The club registration fees cover all of the invitational and regional tournaments' registration fees and the club operational costs.